xwxb/my-docu/src/pages/repo/AI_Collections.md

 permalink: /csiai
 ---

 # Personal CSI AI Repo

 > All about Chatbot, Story-telling and Image-generator AI
+>
+> well, as you see, now there is fucking mess, I’m going to reorganise it into three new reduced docs in some days, there will be only a temporary collection.

 ## ChatBot